jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [ ] ~ Reorganizing "Fundamental Principles"
     - [ ] ~ One doc for Exchangeability?
     - [ ] ~ One doc for Extensibility?

+##### 2020-05-14 Postponed Encircle Broader View / Construct Drafts Neater Folders

+- Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.

 #### Done